emily0906/emily0906.github.io/README.md

 ## Basic
 It make sense for people in tech upload their resume online.
 Github Page is a simple and nice looking URL, which is a perfect location for people to put their tech resume.
 ### Benefit of static site
-Base on Etter's book *Modern Technical Writing*, the keys for good documentation are:
+Based on Etter's book *Modern Technical Writing*, the keys for good documentation are:
 * Knowing your audience
 * Knowing your topic
-* Having verify contents
+* Having verified contents
-* Update your contents regurlar
+* Updating your contents regularly

-Etter mentioned in his book, to achieve the top 3 methods, people need a long learning curve, such as research about their topics and audience, testing their contents, etc. Writers can not assume anything while writing, thus, every contents in the documentation need be base on some evidence which make the contents more persuade and trustful.
+Etter mentioned in his book, to achieve the top 3 methods, people need a long learning curve, such as research about their topics and audience, testing their contents, etc. Writers can not assume anything while writing, thus, every content in the documentation needs to be based on some evidence which makes the contents more persuasive.

-However, the last key to create a good documentation require working by time, wrtiters need to update their contents everytime they made a change in it.
-It's hard to update contents through PDF file since it download on hardware, writers alway have to upload new file every time they want to change something in their documentation.
-Therefore, host a website for your documentation come in as a resolution.
-Static website allow writers to host contents on a website, which give them a power to modify inaccurate information in their contents and sync it to exist documentation, which keep their contents in sync without go through all the unecessary troubles.
-By hosting a resume online, we can avoid the hassles of upload multiple PDF file when we need to make a change in our resume, such as adding more information, changing in contact, etc.
+The last key to create a good documentation requires the writers to update their content everytime they make a change in it.
+It's hard to update contents through PDF file since it is downloaded in the hardware.
+Writers always have to upload new file every time they want to change something in their documentation.
+Therefore, hosting a website for your documentation comes in as a solution.
+Static website allows writers to host contents on a website, which gives them the power to modify inaccurate information in their contents and sync it with existing documentation and keep their contents in sync without going through all the unnecessary troubles.
+By hosting a resume online, we can avoid the hassles of uploading multiple PDF files when we need to make a change in our resume, such as adding more information, changing contact, etc.
 ### Prerequisites
-Before starting, you need to have a general ideas about [Markdown](https://www.markdownguide.org) and [GitHub](https://github.com).
+Before starting, you need to have a general idea about [Markdown](https://www.markdownguide.org) and [GitHub](https://github.com).

 ## Install Markdown and setup GitHub
-This is a very first guideline to help you install Markdown, setup your own Github page
+These are the guidelines to help you install Markdown, setup your own Github page
 * **Markdown**
   * Install your favourite text editor.
-I reccommend [Atom](https://atom.io), this is a beginer-friendly text editor with multiple helpful packages such as word-count, grammar-check, etc.
+I recommend [Atom](https://atom.io), this is a beginner-friendly text editor with multiple helpful packages such as word-count, grammar-check, etc.
   * Have your resume written in [Markdown](https://www.markdownguide.org) and save it as *index.md*.
 * **Github**
   * Create an account on [Github](https://github.com).
-  * *Note: most of university in Canada support student for Github account.
+  * *Note: Most universities in Canada support students for Github account.
 Therefore, if you use your student email to sign up for Github, you will have a free access to Github.*
-* **Create a reposity on Github**
+* **Create a repository on Github**
   * Login to [Github](https://github.com)
   * Look on the left right corner of the page, when you see repositories, click on ```<new>``` button as show <img width="67" alt="image" src="https://user-images.githubusercontent.com/42950390/67733058-3981dc80-f9cb-11e9-8a25-7e89d769637f.png">
-  * Set your repository public and initilize it with a README file.
-In Etter's book, he encourage people to publish their documentation, so that people can visit your documentation and help you contribute it better.
-Similar to repository, by publishing your repository, you encourage people to visit your page, and help you contribute your contents.
+  * Set your repository public and initilize it README.
+In Etter's book, he encourages people to publish their documentation, so that people can visit your documentation and help you by contributing to it.
+Similarly by publishing your repository, you encourage people to visit your page, and help you by contributing to your contents.
-  * *Note: In case you don't want to public your repository, you can assign to github pro account and set your reposity private and still allow you to see your Github Page*
+  * *Note: In case you don't want to publish your repository, you can sign up for github pro account and set your repository to private*
   * Click on ```<Create repository>``` to create your own Github repository
   * Name the repository as ```<user name>.github.io```